expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 11: What you eat is important in your healing.
 Be open to different ways of thinking about what a healthy diet is.

 12: Don't wait.
-Life life to the fullest while you can!
+Live life to the fullest while you can!

 ---